 Located at the Richards Landing Marina is a newly built bike repair station.
 The hub comes equipped with a permanent air pump, bike stand, and tools for minor repairs, as well as a bike rack to park and take in some food and drink or the beauty of the marina.
 The hub is open year-round for those winter cyclists.

 To get myself more acquainted with the cycling opportunities that St. Joseph Island has to offer, I spoke with Daniela of Maria's Cabins, an avid cyclist and cross country skier.
 Daniela not only offered excellent advice for cyclists new to the Island but recommended some cycling routes and things to do.

 Cycling is not only fun but an excellent source of exercise, environmentally positive, and everyone can enjoy it.
 It's an activity where you can meet new people.

 Best Times of Year to Cycle on St. Joseph Island

-For the average cyclist, the best times would be the summer and the fall – these are the friendliest times of year due to weather, the fall colours, and there are a lot of events going on.
+For the average cyclist, the best times would be the summer and the fall – these are the friendliest times of the year due to weather, the fall colours, and there are a lot of events going on.

-A Few Places to Cycle To
+Some Places to Cycle To

 - Cycle to restaurants in the villages of Richards Landing and Hilton Beach for grub and beer!